cloudonlanapps/cl_server_sdk_python/README.md

 from cl_client import ComputeClient

 async def main():
-    # Create client (connects to localhost by default)
+    # Create client (connects to localhost by default, no auth)
     async with ComputeClient() as client:
         # Define callback for job completion
         def on_complete(job):